LogoLogo

 What is Tellor Layer?

-Tellor Layer is a stand alone L1 built using the cosmos sdk for the purpose of coming to consensus on any subjective data.
+Tellor Layer is a new L1 built using the cosmos sdk for the purpose of coming to consensus on any subjective data.
 It works by using a network of staked parties who are crypto-economically incentivized to honestly report requested data.

 For more in-depth information, checkout the and our .